bcgov/smk/docs/configuration/tools/identify.md

 #### Note

-One of the modes possible when `attributeView == "default"` is one that uses the feature template defined for the layer.
+One of the modes possible when `attributeMode == "default"` is one that uses the feature template defined for the layer.
-This mode is the most preferred one if possible, but it is not possible to force `attributeView` to always use it.
+This mode is the most preferred one if possible, but it is not possible to force `attributeMode` to always use it.

 ## Radius Property